hashicorp-services/tfm/site/docs/migration/journey.md

 The above is an estimated customer experience when migrating TFE to TFC (or another TFE).
-Offered and ran as a Fast Track offering, we run customer through a proven delivery methodolgy Implementation SErvices have been using to adopt other HashiCorp products.
+Offered and ran as a Fast Track offering, we run customer through a proven delivery methodolgy Implementation Services have been using to adopt other HashiCorp products.

 ---
 ## Technical Planning